mdfahimhasan/QEcoHydro/Hydro_T/README.md

 A toy hydrologic model that uses vapor pressure, precipitation, lat/lon, elevation, incoming shortwave, temperature, and wind speed datasets to estiamte extraterrestrial and clear sky solar radiation, net longwave radiation, net radiation, PET, and ET (as a function of simulated PET and soil moisture).
 Finally, it employs fast/unsaturated/saturated reservoirs to simulate total streamflow.
+Details can be found in the docs section.

 __References:__
 1. [Terrestrial Hydrometeorology by W. James Shuttleworth](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119951933)